 The NVC stands for the National Visa Center.

 The NVC is an agency within the U.S. Department of State.
-The Department of State is the agency of the government that, in part, oversees immigration cases at immigration offices outside of the U.S. These foreign offices are referred to as consulates or embassies.
+The Department of State is the agency of the government that, in part, oversees immigration cases at immigration offices outside of the U.S. referred to as consulates or embassies.

 The NVC is located in New Hampshire, USA.
 The NVC organizes and processes applications for immigrant visas.
-An “immigrant visa” is a type of visa that lets you enter the U.S., stay in the U.S. on a permanent basis, and receive a green card (or lawful permanent resident card).
+An “immigrant visa” is a type of visa that lets you enter the U.S., stay in the U.S. permanently, and receive a green card (or lawful permanent resident card).

 How will I know if the NVC has my case?

-The NVC will notify you by mail or by email.
-It is very important, therefore, to inform NVC of your address or email.
-You can n0tify the NVC of your address through AskNVC where you can fill out an online form.
+As stated in the previous section, the NVC will notify you by mail or by email.
+It’s very important, therefore, to inform NVC of your address or email.
+You can notify the NVC of your address through AskNVC where you can fill out an online form.
 Or you can call (603) 334 0888.
-When you speak to someone over the phone, make sure you are ready to provide the names, dates of birth of all people involved in the case.
+When you speak to someone over the phone, make sure you’re ready to provide the names, and dates of birth of all people involved in the case.
 You should also have available any receipt notices or other documents you have received from immigration officials.
-Once you know the NVC has your case, be sure to check your case status.

 You will need to send the following: